random-geek/MapEditr/Manual.md

 Arguments:

 - `-h`: Show a help message and exit.
-- `<map>`: Path to the Minetest world to edit; this can be either a world directory or a `map.sqlite` file.
-Note that only worlds with SQLite map databases are currently supported.
-This file will be modified, so *always* shut down the game/server before executing the command.
+- `<map>`: Path to the Minetest world/map to edit; this can be either a world directory or a `map.sqlite` file within a world folder.
+This file will be modified, so *always* shut down the game/server before executing any command.
 - `<subcommand>`: Command to execute.
 See "Commands" section below.

 ### Common command arguments